dustinsgoodman/angularjs-workshop/README.md

   ```
   brew install node
   ```
-2. Bower:
+2. Bower & Gulp:
   ```
-  npm install -g bower
+  npm install -g bower gulp
   ```

 ## Getting Started
 Fork this project into your own account then pull it down to your computer.
-Once complete, run `bower install`.
+Once complete, run `npm install` & `bower install`.
 Now you're ready to run the server and development.
 Run the server using `gulp serve`.

 ## Project Requirements
 **Goal**: Write a directive to replace the todo list items.